toobad000/toobad000/README.md

 ---

 ## What I'm Working On
+Openclaw developement, personal website

+---

+## A Few Things I've Built

+Over time I've put together tools ranging from a CS2 clip trimmer that auto-detects and cuts to kill moments, to a crypto trading bot built on a pure market-making strategy with live candle pattern matching, to full-stack web applications.
+I tend to build whatever solves a problem I actually have.

 - **AI-Assisted Network Troubleshooter (Capstone)**
 An AI-powered tool designed to assist with network diagnostics and troubleshooting.
 Targeting the kinds of repetitive, time-consuming diagnostic workflows that network engineers deal with daily.